gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 - `deps` is quite similar to `vendor` in rails apps.
 - `mix.exs` is the application config file / `Gemfile` where you can specify dependencies.
-- `web` is the primary place that we will be working with to for this tutorial.
+- `web` is the primary place that we will be working with for this tutorial.

 <br/>